Aveyron: tourism and sightseeing

 The Aveyron department is the most north-easterly of the departments within the Midi-Pyrenees region.
 This is quite a long way from the Pyrenees mountains, in case the name confuses you - the department actually falls within the hilly southern reaches of the Massif Central region of central-southern France.

-Aveyron is home to ten of the listed "most beautiful villages of France", the highest number for any single department in the country (see Tourist highlights for a list).
+Aveyron is home to ten of the listed "most beautiful villages of France", the highest number for any single department in the country.
 There are also two 'Great Sites of the Midi Pyrenees' (Conques and the Millau Viaduct), six bastide towns, and a substantial part of the Regional Natural Park of the Grands-Causses.

-Because of the large area of the Aveyron department and its different character according to where you staying we have separated our coverage into 'north' and 'south' (or you can find a list of all places reviewed at places to visit):
+Because of the large area of the Aveyron department and its different character according to where you staying we have separated our coverage into 'north' and 'south':

 The north-east of the department includes the Aubrac plateau, an extensive raised plateau that spreads into the neighbouring departments.
 Although at quite a high altitude the plateau is not mountainous but rather flat and undulating, and quite a harsh environment although one that is also known for the wide range of flora and fauna it contains.